Last Updated November 14, 2022

 COPDF gathers information from social media sites and COPDF is active on Facebook, Twitter, LinkedIn, Instagram, and YouTube.
 We collect information from social media activity, including likes, shares, views, referrals, and tweets about our content on social networking sites.
 If you engaged with COPDF on a public, social media platform, you may be sharing your personal information in connection with your social media activity with your friends associated with your social media account and the social media account provider.
 Information posted on these social media sites may become public, and read, collected, and used by anyone.
 Your interactions with social media sites and the use of their features are governed by their privacy policies.

-The Website uses tools, cookies, and services such as Google Analytics, Google Tag Manager, Google AdWords, and Facebook for tracking, reporting and analyzing Website activity, and to provide basic functionality and to improve the performance and user experience throughout the site.
+The Website uses tools, cookies, and services such as Google Analytics, Google Tag Manager, and Google AdWords for tracking, reporting and analyzing Website activity, and to provide basic functionality and to improve the performance and user experience throughout the site.
 We may also store encrypted information about you using cookies which we can access when you visit our site in the future, including authentication cookies to help us track when you sign in and allows you to be signed in automatically when you come back after an extended period of inactivity.
 A cookie is a text file that is placed on your hard disk by a Web page server.
 Cookies cannot be used to run programs or deliver viruses to your computer.
 Cookies are uniquely assigned to you, and can only be read by a web server in the domain that issued the cookie to you.

 One of the primary purposes of cookies is to provide a convenience feature to save you time.
 The purpose of a cookie is to tell the web server that you have returned to a specific page.
 For example, if you personalize COPDF pages, or register with the Website or services, a cookie helps COPDF to recall your specific information on subsequent visits.
 This simplifies the process of recording your personal information, such as an active account on the Website.
 When you return to the same COPDF site, the information you previously provided can be retrieved, so you can easily use COPDF features that you customized.